 For clean, cheap, and convenient, check into this cheery motel, with a smack downtown, walk-to-everything location behind Ruthie’s boutique.
 Rooms are pleasantly decorated, and all have a/c, TV, fridge, and Wi-Fi.

 Morrill Farm Bed and Breakfast, Sumner

 Step back in time and back of beyond at this late-18th-century farm, with three unfussy second-floor rooms sharing one bath.
 On the 217-working farm are nature/cross-country skiing trails, river fishing, and a menagerie of domestic farm animals.
 Pets are kenneled on-site for $15 a day.
-The farm is north and east of Norway/South Paris, a mile from Route 219 (West Sumner Road), and close enough to Beep’s Bakery (home of to-die-for doughnuts) to be dangerous.
-French spoken
+The farm is north and east of Norway/South Paris, a mile from Route 219 (West Sumner Road).
+French spoken.